Introduction to the Hadoop Ecosystem

 HDFS Fault Tolerance:

-One data node has been down suddenly, in that case, HDFS has the capability to manage that scenario automatically.
-First, all name node is always received one heartbeat from every data node, if somehow it lost one heartbeat from one data node, considering the same data node as down, immediately take action to auto replicated all the blocks on remaining nodes immediately to satisfy replication factor.
+One data node has been down suddenly; in that case, HDFS can automatically manage that scenario.
+First, all name node is always received one heartbeat from every data node.
+If somehow it lost one heartbeat from one data node, considering the same data node as down, immediately auto replicate all the blocks on the remaining nodes to satisfy the replication factor.

-Now somehow Name node loss or failed, in that case as well backup node holding one FS image of name node replay all the FS operation immediately and up the name node as per requirement.
-But in that case manual intervention required, and the entire Hadoop ecosystem framework will be down for a couple of times to set up a new name node again.
-So in this case, name node can be a single point failure, to avoid this scenario HDFS Federation introducing multiple clusters set up of name node, and ZooKeeper can manage immediate up one alternative name node as per requirement.
+Now somehow Name node is lost or failed; in that case, a backup node holding one FS image of the name node replay all the FS operations immediately and up the name node as per requirement.
+But in that case, manual intervention is required, and the entire Hadoop ecosystem framework will be down for a couple of times to set up a new name node again.
+So, in this case, the name node can be a single point failure, to avoid this scenario, HDFS Federation is introducing multiple clusters set up of name node, and ZooKeeper can manage immediate up one alternative name node as per requirement.

 Examples of Hadoop Ecosystem